eecs230/lab6/README.md

 Review
 ---------
 - Classes versus Structs (private versus public by default)
-- operator overloading (in this lab you will overload '==', '+', and '-')
+- Operator overloading (in this lab you will overload '==', '+', and '-')
-- scope and protection level
+- Variable scope (local, global)
-- passing argument by reference (versus by value)
+- Passing argument by reference (versus by value)

 ---------
 Exercise